manonthegithub/GSoC-2020/camel/Proposal.md

 Milestone 2.

 Here if time left (not sure on the priority, where to put this feature):
- - camel-spring-boot starters (https://github.com/apache/camel-spring-boot) for both components (~ 1-2 weeks)[optiona]
+ - camel-spring-boot starters (https://github.com/apache/camel-spring-boot) for both components (~ 1-2 weeks)[optional]

 In the worst case only one component will be done, in the best both will be done.
 In the average scenario, a part of the etcd component will be done, which can be finished outside of the GSoC project.